ridipsedain/AreteLifestyle/README.md

 ### AI-Powered Personal Coaching for the Next Generation

-*From the ancient Greek concept of excellence — reaching your full potential*
+*From the ancient Greek concept of excellence and reaching your full potential*

 <br/>